The goal of a resume is to catch a reader’s attention in 10 seconds. To pull this off, you need to use engineering resume buzzwords.

 Did an elaborate design connecting an existing substational substation to new transmission lines.
 The work included a lot of research to come up with a reliable single connected power system, with coordination made with other disciplines of engineering.
 Coordination included ensuring the power system would meet all local and national codes.

-This excerpt is just a long wall of text that’s hard to read.
+This excerpt is just a long hard to read wall of text.
 Plus, it tells me absolutely nothing about the candidate.
-So, let’s make revisions.
-The following is the rewritten version #2:
+Instead, I’ve revised the excerpt to read as follows:

-For the XXX, add the appropriate names, as required.
-Overall though, you can see how much more powerful the second version is.
-I purposefully left out many unnecessary words because they’re implied through the buzzwords.
-If a word didn’t add value, I took it out.
+You can quickly see how much more powerful and easy to read the second version is.
+I purposefully removed many unnecessary words, as they’re implied through the buzzwords.

-Also, anyone who does engineering design would better know your role from version #2.
-They’d know the complexity of your work, and what’s involved.
+Also, anyone in your industry would know your role from reading version #2.
+This includes the level of complexity and the nuances of the design.
 For example, in the first version, it reads,

 Coordination included ensuring the new power system would meet all local and national codes.